This event, hosted by the Directorate for Citizenship Rights and Social Cohesion of the Region of Tuscany, will focus on interpersonal violence.

 During the visit we will discuss the approaches to address violence and public prevention practices on behaviours that can lead to violence.
 The participants will share experiences on how to prevent recurrence of violence through early identification of people who are experiencing violence and different ways of providing appropriate referral and support.
 We will also discuss how best to provide comprehensive services, sensitize and train health care providers in responding to the needs of survivors holistically and empathetically.
 What is the support available in different countries to the victims of violence and the violent perpetrators?

-Participants will also have three on-site visits to 1) Artemisia association of the regional network of anti-violence centres, 2) the Pink Code regional network set up to help adults and minors victims of violence and / or abuse, and 3) Villa Lorenzi educational services for the prevention and rehabilitation of young people in difficulty in terms of prevention of risky behaviors, recovery and enhancement of personal resources.
+Participants will also have three on-site visits to 1) Artemisia association of the regional network of anti-violence centres, 2) the Rose Code regional network set up to help adults and minors victims of violence and / or abuse, and 3) Villa Lorenzi educational services for the prevention and rehabilitation of young people in difficulty in terms of prevention of unsafe behaviors, recovery and enhancement of personal resources.

 Some practical details:

 - Senior delegates and colleagues are invited to express interest to take part in the Country Exchange Visit;

 - Please note that all participants will be required to invest some time in preparing for the event, for example, by presenting information from your country;